Different Ways to Make Sure Your Sewing Seams Don’t Fray

 - Your seam will look like this on the outside.
 You can add topstitching next to the seam or stitch with a double needle in step 5 to make this seam more decorative.

 A flat felled seam can also be done starting with wrong sides together; this will give you a ridge on the outside like you normally see on jeans.
+It is the type finish I used on this skirt.

 So see, these fancy, scary sounding names for finishes are actually nothing to be scared of.